 It’s safe to say that bands are pretty much defined by how good their lead singer is in the music industry.
 Songs are also closely tied to the vocalist’s performance.
 One songwriter reckons that singers account for 80% of the impact on an audience.
-The lead singer is the first thing that people see and hear most of the time, so they get the most attention.
-The way they sing and connect with the audience determines the success of the show or record release.
-Inevitably, many people want to be the singer in a band.
-What many of them don’t realise is just how much work goes into being a singer, and singing well every night – which is how you sing like a pro.
+That is why musicians want to work with singers that can sing like a pro.

 To sing like a pro, think like a pro